phound-inc/persistent-websocket/README.md

 An automatically-reconnecting websocket wrapper that respects server reachability and good backoff practices

-### BETA QUALITY - Not a lot of production testing yet.
-Please report bugs!

 ## Features

 * Optionally ping the backend (using a custom function) to make sure you're not on a zombie connection